BrandonXu6106/obsidianpublish/content/thoughts/Moderation.md

 **A subjective system, where parti`cipants can themselves decide who moderates on their behalf, sidesteps the mentioned problems.
 Additionally, the mechanism of freely allowing multiple people to moderate also spreads out the invisible care-giving labour required to keep a community free from abuse.**

-The proposed system is [[transitive closure|transitive]], meaning that there will be indirect trust relations by way of those whom you trust directly.
+The proposed system is [[transitive closure|transitive](transitive%20closure.md), meaning that there will be indirect trust relations by way of those whom you trust directly.